MuammerBay/isaac_so_arm101/README.md

   author={LycheeAI Hub},
   year={2025},
   howpublished={\url{https://github.com/MuammerBay/IsaacLab-SO_100}},
-  note={Implementation of tasks for SO‑ARM100 and SO‑ARM101 robots using Isaac Lab}
+  note={Implementation of IsaacLab tasks for SO‑ARM100 and SO‑ARM101 robots}
 }

 @article{isaaclab2024,